harshithaendreddy/Introduction-to-Python-Datacamp-/Variables and Types.md

 ## **2. Variables**
 ### **Definition**
-A variable is a name used to store a value.
+A variable is a name of the memory location used to store a value.
 Variables in Python are:
 - **Case-sensitive:** For example, `Height` and `height` are different.
 - **Assigned using the equals sign (`=`):** This associates a name with a value.